aristanetworks/avd-workshops/workshops/git.md

 ### **Merge branch**

-Now that we are satisfied with our hostnames changes we can merge branch `update-hostnames` into `main`.
+Now that we are satisfied with our hostname changes, we can merge the `update-hostnames` branch into `main`.

 ![Merge](assets/images/git_branch_merge.png){: style="width:500px"}

-First, switch back to the `main` branch and notice the hostnames go back to the original name.
+First, switch back to the `main` branch and notice the hostnames return to the original name.
 Why did that happen?
-Remember we never modified the original copy `main` branch.
+Remember, we never modified the original copy `main` branch.
 This is a different version of the file.
-Once we merge the `update-hostnames` branch into `main`, then both copies will be the same.
+Once we merge the `update-hostnames` branch into `main`, both copies will be identical.

 ``` bash
 git switch main